Splines-Based Feature Importance in Kolmogorov-Arnold Networks: A Framework for Supervised Tabular Data Dimensionality Reduction: Introduction

 Kolmogorov-Arnold Networks (KANs) are a recently proposed neural architecture \citep{liu2024kan} inspired by the Kolmogorov-Arnold representation theorem, which states that any continuous multivariate function can be expressed as a finite superposition of univariate functions and addition.
-KANs operationalize this by replacing traditional linear weights with trainable spline functions.
-Each input feature is mapped through edge-specific splines, aggregated by hidden nodes, and then transformed by learnable outer splines.
-This “weights-as-functions” paradigm offers both strong approximation power with compact models and intrinsic interpretability: irrelevant features tend to learn nearly flat splines, while informative features produce strong nonlinear mappings.
-As such, KANs naturally provide mechanisms for assessing feature relevance, making them attractive for supervised feature selection in tabular data.
-Despite its promise, the use of KANs for feature selection remains largely unexplored.
-The most explicit attempt is that of \citet{Zhengarticle}, who proposed a KAN-assisted Whale Optimization Algorithm (KAN-WOA) for high-dimensional medical data, where KAN acted as a surrogate fitness evaluator in evolutionary search.
-While effective in identifying compact biomarker subsets, this approach inherits the computational cost and sensitivity of meta-heuristic optimization and leverages KAN only as a surrogate, leaving its interpretability underutilized.
-Other preliminary studies point to similar potential: \citet{electronics14020320} used spline visualizations to manually prune redundant features without loss of accuracy, and \citet{liu2024initialinvestigationkolmogorovarnoldnetworks} employed a two-layer KAN as a feature extractor for sensor data, outperforming CNN-based alternatives with fewer parameters.
+KANs operationalize this idea by replacing traditional scalar weights with trainable spline functions: each input feature is passed through one-dimensional, edge-specific splines, aggregated at hidden nodes, and then transformed by learnable outer splines.
+This ``weights-as-functions'' paradigm yields compact yet expressive models and, crucially for feature selection, a structured parameterization in which all parameters associated with a given feature form an explicit block.
+Intuitively, if the learned splines attached to feature $j$ are nearly flat, then the network's output varies little with respect to that coordinate, whereas large or highly curved splines signal a strong, nonlinear dependence.
+KANs therefore provide a natural basis for defining feature-importance scores directly from a trained model.